Multimedia

 Develops skills in lighting and camerawork for field and studio video production.
 Explores light fixtures, safety, theory, and techniques.
 Covers camerawork, composition, lens, techniques, and theory.
 Explores the roles of cinematographer and gaffer.
 Prerequisites: MM 235 and MM 260.
 Audit available.

 Covers live video production workflow and techniques.
-Includes studio production, multi-camera production for live events, and television broadcasting.
-Explores the roles of directing, production switching, and studio crew.
+Includes studio production, field multi-camera production and streaming technologies for live events, and broadcasting.
+Explores the roles of directing, production switching, and camera crew.
 Prerequisites: MM 235 and MM 260 or instructor permission.
 Audit available.

 MM 266.
 Post-Production: Color Correction.
 4 Credits.

 Introduces the process of color correction, enhancements and effects of video materials using professional level color correction software.
 Includes color grading, color matching, lighting, and production workflow.
-Prerequisite: MM 235 or instructor approval, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
+Recommend MM 239.
+Prerequisite: MM 235, and (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 267.
 Visual Effects Production.
 4 Credits.